percona/psmdb-docs/docs/install/source.md

     You can build only Percona Server for MongoDB basic tarballs with the build script.
 Percona Server for MongoDB Pro tarballs are not supported.

-1. The following command builds tarballs of Percona Server for MongoDB 6.0.12-9 on Oracle Linux 7.
+1. The following command builds tarballs of Percona Server for MongoDB 6.0.12-9 on Centos 7.
 Change the Docker image and the values for `--branch`, `--psm_ver`, `--psm_release` flags to build tarballs of a different version and on a different operating system.

     ```{.bash data-prompt="$"}
     $ docker run -ti -u root -v /tmp/psmdb:/tmp/psmdb oraclelinux:7 sh -c '